 Everything Else (well, not everything, that would be T.M.I...)

-Jennifer worked as a Licensed Practical Nurse for 11 years, mostly specializing in pediatrics, and has been a writer and editor on health topics.
+Jennifer worked as a Licensed Practical Nurse for 11 years, until 1996, mostly specializing in pediatrics, and since then has been a writer and editor on health topics.
 For some years she wrote a weekly health column for the Woodstock Times and the Kingston Times.
-She is also the mother of two children adopted from Vietnam and Ethiopia and has published articles on parenting and adoption issues.
+She is also the mother of two grown children adopted from Vietnam and Ethiopia and has published articles on parenting and adoption issues.

 Jennifer is the daughter of the late novelist Donald Harington, and she has written three novels herself, with two more in progress.